tjstankus/attrocity/notes.md

 - [ ] ValueAttribute => Attribute

 - [ ] Generalize the various AttributeSets?
+What exactly are we using attribute sets for at this point?

 - [ ] Deal with pending specs